Doro (company)

 Doro AB, known as Doro, is a Swedish consumer electronics and assistive technology company focused on the elderly and improving the lives of seniors.
-Founded in 1974 in Sweden as a bold challenger to the state run telecoms monopoly, the company develops communications products and services designed primarily for the elderly, such as mobile phones and telecare systems.
-Doro operates a number of Alarm Receiving Centres in Sweden, Norway and UK.
+Founded in 1974 in Sweden as a challenger to the state-run telecommuncations monopoly, the company develops communications products and services designed primarily for the elderly, such as mobile phones and telecare systems.
+Doro operates a number of alarm receiving centres in Sweden, Norway and the United Kingdom.

-Phones
+It underwent acquisition by telecoms and smartwatch company Xplora in 2024–2025.

+The acquisition aimed to let Doro still operate as an independent entity, but bundle Xplora Connect sim cards with Doro phones, which has begun in Sweden as of October 2025..

+Products

 Doro produce both clam and bar type feature phones which run Doro's own operating system, such as the Doro 6820 and the Doro 7060, and smartphones such as Doro 8080 and Doro 8100, which run on Android.
 Its devices are designed with loud and clear sound, large separated keys and an assistance button that alerts emergency contacts if the user needs help.

+Mobile phones are named according to 'generations', starting with the simplest 1000 range bar-type mobiles, which have capabilities limited to texting, calling and a 0.3 MP (VGA) camera, progressing through 6000 and 5000 range clamshell and bar mobiles with email, video camera, calling, texting, Bluetooth and radio capabilities, all the way to the 4G 2000 range models.

+7000 range mobiles are made in both form factors, are mobile phones based on versions of Android and KaiOS and have most smartphone capabilities while still retaining more classic style form factors.
+The 8000 range are fully fledged smartphones, with modern versions of Android.

+Older mobile phones were put into similar three-digit generation groupings, with more subcategories such as mini (stylized in all lowercase), used for smaller phones.

+The newest Doro range, Doro Leva, which is Swedish for Live, was announced in November 2024, and has a candybar form factor phone, the L10, a flip phone, the L20, and another flip phone, the L30, with an external screen in the series.